mlswg/mls-protocol/draft-ietf-mls-protocol.md

   can be used to encrypt to that client, and which other clients can use to introduce the client to a new group.

+Group Context:
+: An object that summarizes the state of the group.
+The group context is signed to bind a message to a particular group, and also provided to new members to help them join a group.

 Signature Key:
 : A signing key pair used to authenticate the sender of a message.